 • If the survey is repeated with other response choices, will the results be similar?(Yes, if the dog is retained as a response choice.
 This choice is still likely to have the highest frequency.
 However, if the dog is not one of the animals presented, the "other animal" category may have the highest frequency.)

-• What other questions can be asked from the graph?(Comparing the primary and junior students, in which category is there the greatest difference? the least difference?
+• What other questions can be asked from the graph?(Comparing the Primary and Junior students, in which category is there the greatest difference? the least difference?
 What animals might be in the "other animal" category?)

 Source: adapted and translated from Guide d’enseignement efficace des mathématiques, de la 4e à la 6e année, Traitement des données et probabilité, p.
 91-97.